anirudhgray/tahini-lang/README.md

 - `input()` - Read a line of string input from the user.
 - `clock()` - Get the current time in seconds since the Unix epoch.
 - `len(arr)` - Get the length of an array.

-## Planned Features

-Tahini is under active development, and we plan to introduce several new features to enhance its functionality:

-1. **Import System** (TODO)
-   - Add support for importing external modules and scripts, enabling code modularity and reuse.

-   Example (tentative):

-2. **Standard Library** (TODO)
-   - A set of basic utility functions for common operations such as user input, pattern matching, and file handling.

-   Example (tenative std lib features):

-3. **Auto Mocking Functions** (TODO)

-   Example (tentative):

 ## Stretch Goals